 An independent student is one who is no longer financially dependent upon parents.
 Residency is determined by several factors, such as Physical Presence, Intent to establish a domicile, and Financial independence.

-You may be eligible to pay resident tuition as an active duty member of the military or Washington National guard or as a member’s spouse or dependent.
+You may be eligible to pay resident tuition as an active duty member of the military or Washington National guard or as the spouse or dependent of an active duty member.
 You may also be able to apply for residency as an active duty member who is from Washington, stationed in another state or overseas.